 Put Your Spokesperson Anywhere with Green Screen Video Production

-Green screen video production give you the flexibility to record from any location, with any background.
+Green screen video production gives you the flexibility to record from any location, with any background.
 From still images to virtual sets… the background replacements are only limited by your imagination.
 Digitally replacing the green screen background scene is also known as chroma key compositing.
 In post production the editor can change the background imagery and easily add graphics that float behind the main subject.
 You also have the option to use a teleprompter so that you can record longer scripts.

 Green or Blue?

 Green screen is the most common color for choma keying because camera sensors are the most sensitive to green.
 If you look at a color wheel, chroma key green and blue are colors that are opposite of skin tones.
 Green screen beats blue screen partially because it is not a color commonly worn by talent.
 When your subject wears green, you’ll want to shoot with a blue screen.

 On Location Shooting

 Green screen shooting can be recorded both indoors or outdoors.
 Our largest portable setup for green screen location shooting is a 12′ x 12′ digital green fabric and frame that mounts between two c-stands.
 Larger sizes (20′ x 20′ or 20′ x 40′) are available from a nearby production rental house.
 We offer smaller setups for tighter spaces.
 When shooting indoors, the green screen and subject is lit with tungsten lighting and soft-boxes.

 You don’t need to build a fancy set because with a green screen you can shoot anywhere and replace the background with a stock photo, video element, branded graphic or virtual set.
 We can also help you shoot video in a green screen studio that features a two wall corner cyclorama (36’ x 44’ wide and 20′ high).
 Call us for availability.